pchico83/i2kit/cli/docs/docker-cloud-migration.md

 i2kit requires the following resources:
 - an access key and a secret key
 - a vpc with at least 1 subnet (we recommend 3)
-- a security group with port 22 exposed (for troubleshooting and service to service communication)
 - a keypair
 - a hosted zone registered in route53
 - An SSL certificate that matches your hosted zone's name (optional)